On the Wedderburn decomposition of the total ring of quotients of certain Iwasawa algebras: Introduction

-The present work builds upon both of their approaches: we generalise Lau's description of the skew fields $\DFchi$, and determine the missing factors in Nickel's divisibilities.
+The present work builds upon both of {these} approaches: we generalise Lau's description of the skew fields $\DFchi$, and determine the missing factors in Nickel's divisibilities.
 We now describe our results.

 Let us fix a topological generator $\gamma$ of $\Gamma$.
 We let $\Gamma$ and $\Gal( F(\eta)/ F)$ act on $\Irr(H)$: for $\eta\in\Irr(H)$, let ${}^{\gamma}\eta(h)=\eta(\gamma h\gamma^{-1})$ and ${}^\sigma\eta(h)=\sigma(\eta(h))$ for all $h\in H$ and $\sigma\in \Gal( F(\eta)/ F)$.
 These two actions are related as follows: for $\chi\in\Irr(\G)$ and $\eta\mid\res^\G_H\chi$ an irreducible constituent of its restriction to $H$, we define $\vf$ to be the minimal positive exponent such that $\gamma^{\vf}$ acts as a Galois automorphism of $ F(\eta)/ F$ on $\eta$; it can be shown that $\vf$ only depends on $\chi$.
 There is a unique automorphism $\tauf\in \Gal( F(\eta)/ F)$ such that